teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 - **GameLogs** - Stores time-stamped logs that users can add on stream.
 Useful for tracking game progress.
 - **InputSynonyms** - Stores console-specific synonyms correlating to inputs.
 - **Inputs** - Contains all available inputs.
 Inputs are console-specific and have button and axes values.
-- **InvalidInputCombos** - Console-specific input combinations that are not allowed.
+- **InvalidInputCombos** - Console-specific inputs that are not allowed to be pressed all at once.
 This can include soft reset button combinations.
 - **Macros** - Contains all available input macros.
 - **Memes** - Contains all available memes.
 - **PermissionAbilities** - Contains all available abilities that can be granted or revoked to users.
 Typically, this does not change much over time.